Paid Work & East Coast Experience

 - Get 12 months of job support and advice, plus access to our massive jobs database

 Spend 5 weeks exploring the wonders of the East Coast, before getting the full support of our jobs team to find work wherever you want in Australia.
-Learn to surf in beautiful Byron, scale vast sand dunes and camp under the stars on Fraser Island, sail round the jewel-like Whitsundays on a private boat, party the night away in Cairns, snorkel on none-other than the Great Barrier Reef and much more.
+Learn to surf in beautiful Byron, scale vast sand dunes and camp under the stars on K'gari (formerly known as Fraser Island), sail round the jewel-like Whitsundays on a private boat, party the night away in Cairns, snorkel on none-other than the Great Barrier Reef and much more.
 Enjoy a week of fun in the sun in Sydney, and comprehensive job sessions with the team, to set you up with everything you need to live and work Down Under.
 You’ll have access to our jobs database for 12 months, plus the ongoing support of the jobs team.
 Add on a week in amazing Melbourne for even more adventure!

 Want to find out more?